OUTtv (Canadian TV channel)

-OUTtv is a Canadian English language specialty channel and streaming network that was launched in September 2001.
+OUTtv is a Canadian English language speciality channel and streaming network that was launched in September 2001.
 The brand focuses on general entertainment and lifestyle programming serving Canadian and international LGBT+ communities.

 The network is owned by OUTtv Media Global Inc., majority owned (51%) by Ronald N. Stern through OM Acquisitions.

 History

 As PrideVision

 Logo as PrideVision TV used from 2001 to 2004.

 The channel was launched on September 7, 2001 as PrideVision TV.
 Owned by Headline Media Group, it was Canada's first 24-hour cable television channel targeted at LGBT audiences.
 It was also the second LGBT-focused channel to be established in the world, after the Gay Cable Network in the U.S., which shut down in 2001.
 PrideVision TV was one of 21 digital specialty services that were granted a Category 1 license by the Canadian Radio-television and Telecommunications Commission (CRTC) on November 24, 2000; all digital cable and direct-broadcast satellite providers would be obliged to carry the network in their lineup.
 Headline Media Group owned 70.1% of the licence, while Alliance Atlantis owned the remaining interest.
 In February 2001, before the channel was launched, Alliance Atlantis sold its entire interest in the licence to Headline Media Group, which became the sole owner of the licence.

 The network launched with a lineup of lifestyle and general entertainment programming, consisting of dramas, comedies, feature films, documentaries and talk shows during the day and in prime time, as well as pornographic films nightly after 12:00 a.m.
 Eastern Time.

 As PrideVision, the channel maintained a national advisory committee to provide input and feedback on the station's programming and its effectiveness at serving LGBT communities.
 The committee included businessman and activist Jim Deva, Outlooks publisher Roy Heale, Egale Canada executive director John Fisher, Suzanne Girard of Divers/Cité, Carmela Laurignano of Evanov Communications, Winnipeg mayor Glen Murray, Toronto city councillor Kyle Rae, Metropolitan Community Church of Toronto pastor Brent Hawkes, Ruby Hamilton of PFLAG and Halifax businesswoman Shelley Taylor.